harris21/laravel-fuse/README.md

 **CLOSED** — Normal operations.
 All requests pass through.
 Failures are tracked in the background.

 **OPEN** — Protection mode.
 After the failure threshold is exceeded, the circuit trips.
-Jobs fail instantly (1ms, not 30s) and are delayed for automatic retry.
+Jobs are released immediately (1ms, not 30s) for delayed retry.
 No API calls are made.

 **HALF-OPEN** — Testing recovery.
 After the timeout period, one probe request tests if the service recovered.
 Success closes the circuit.
 Failure reopens it.